reyestech/Fullstack-Academy/README.md

 ### 7️⃣ DNS Tunnelling Detection

-Malware and insiders alike abuse DNS to hide command‑and‑control or exfiltration traffic.
-This query scrutinises DNS events for excessively long sub‑domains, high entropy (indicating encoded payloads), and large NXDOMAIN ratios—three hallmarks of tunnelling techniques.
-Analysts receive a prioritised list of suspect domains, supporting swift sinkholing or firewall blocks.
+Malware and insiders may exploit DNS protocols to obfuscate command-and-control or data exfiltration activities.
+This query meticulously examines DNS events for excessively lengthy subdomains, high entropy values (indicative of encoded payloads), and elevated NXDOMAIN response ratios—three specific indicators often associated with tunneling techniques.
+Analysts receive a prioritized list of suspicious domains, facilitating swift actions such as sinkholing or firewall blocking.

-When converted to an analytic rule, this detection raises early flags before full compromise unfolds.
+Once transformed into an analytic rule, this detection method serves to flag issues early, potentially preventing full-scale compromises.

 #### How it works